erikdubois/LinuxMint18i3/README.md

 - compton to enable some dimming of unfocused windows
 - unclutter to get rid of the mouse icon if it is in the way
 - volti to have a panel icon to adjust sound volume
+- terminator - different terminal you can fine-tune in look